Fred Perry (clothing label): Brand identity

 In 2017, Fred Perry's CEO John Flynn denounced the affiliation with the Proud Boys in a statement to CBC Radio, saying: "We don't support the ideals or the group that you speak of.
 It is counter to our beliefs and the people we work with."
 In 2019, Fred Perry announced that they would stop selling their yellow and black shirts in the United States.
 In September 2020, the retailer announced that it will not sell them in the United States until association with Proud Boys has ended.
 There is little sign of the actions by the Fred Perry company having any impact on the Proud Boys association with the brand – the Proud Boys logo is the iconic Fred Perry laurel with 'PB', and Proud Boys members continue to wear Fred Perry yellow and black polos.

 In his life, Fred Perry himself never commented on the politics surrounding his brand.
 Shortly before his death in 1995, he made a comment on the brand's popularity:

 Being a realistic man, I have never worried about admitting that my name is better known worldwide not for winning Wimbledon three times, but because of Fred Perry shirts and sportswear.

-The company
+Controversial British journalist/blogger Graham Phillips is a known fan of Fred Perry.

+Operations

 Fred Perry remained involved in his company all his life.
 In his later years, Perry family members, particularly his son David, took over the running of the company.
-In 1995, Fred Perry was bought by Japanese company Hit Union, and operates as a Limited Company.
+In 1995, Fred Perry was bought by Japanese company Hit Union, and operates as a limited company.
 The head office of Fred Perry is London, and it has around 200 shops around the world.
 Following the 2022 Russian invasion of Ukraine, Fred Perry closed its two shops in Russia, in Moscow and St Petersburg.
 In another political statement, the Fred Perry company has also spoken against Russia's invasion of Ukraine.

 Fred Perry employs 290 people in the UK, and a further 370 globally.
-Fred Perry has several charity, and community programmes, including 'The Fred Perry Tennis Trust, which provides free tennis lessons in the UK.
+Fred Perry has several charity, and community programmes, including The Fred Perry Tennis Trust, which provides free tennis lessons in the UK.

 To this day, some Fred Perry products are still made in Leicester, United Kingdom, where the original Fred Perry shirt was first manufactured.
 The brand offers a range of clothing and accessories, male and female, as well as limited editions and collaborations.
 Fred Perry collaborations range from musicians to sportsmen, location releases and charities the brand works with.
 Fred Perry has an active presence in the UK community, running workshops and events across the country.
 The company runs the 'Museum of Youth Culture', in the UK.

 At the end of 2022, Fred Perry reported a 20.8 percent increase in revenue, making £135.7 million in the year, and a 34 percent increase in pre-tax profit to £15.6 million, with net profit widening to £12.9 million.